rosenloecher-it/hue-mqtt-bridge/README.md

 # hue-mqtt-bridge

 Connect a Philips Hue bridge via MQTT.
 Get notified about state changes.
-Change the state of light and groupd viq MQTT commands.
+Change the state of lights and groups via MQTT commands.

 Features:
 - Supposed to run as Linux service.